4 Tips for Last-Minute Memorial Day Camping

 The Bureau of Land Management oversees a great deal of western wilderness (including, famously, the Black Rock Desert) with an eye to preserving these wild places for present and future generations.
 And the present generation can appreciate their camping policy—no reservations!
 So, if you want desert scenery but didn’t reserve a spot in Joshua Tree National Park, head to the nearby BLM campground, Corn Springs.
 If you’re craving red rock vistas but you missed the boat on booking a site in Arches National Park, head for the BLM’s Goose Island.

-If you have your heart set on camping in, say, Pfeiffer Big Sur State Park, and you won't take no for an answer, you can always head to your campground of choice and hope for a cancellation or a no-show.
+If you have your heart set on camping in, say, Pfeiffer Big Sur State Park, and you won’t take no for an answer, you can always call one last time or head to your campground of choice and hope for a cancellation or a no-show.
 While the Internet may show the campground as fully booked, you might arrive to find out that someone canceled at the last minute.
 Regardless of appearances, do check with a park ranger before swooping in on a (seemingly open) site.

 Most importantly, if you’re hoping to score a walk-in or a no reservation spot, arrive early!
 You’ll want to head out Friday morning to increase your chances of scoring that choice spot.
 After all, you aren’t the only procrastinator out there.